dotnet/AspNetCore.Docs/aspnetcore/data/ef-rp/intro.md

 The `Enrollments` property is a [navigation property](/ef/core/modeling/relationships).
 Navigation properties hold other entities that are related to this entity.
 In this case, the `Enrollments` property of a `Student` entity holds all of the `Enrollment` entities that are related to that Student.
 For example, if a Student row in the database has two related Enrollment rows, the `Enrollments` navigation property contains those two Enrollment entities.

-In the database, an Enrollment row is related to a Student row if its StudentID column contains the student's ID value.
+In the database, an Enrollment row is related to a Student row if its `StudentID` column contains the student's ID value.
 For example, suppose a Student row has ID=1.
-Related Enrollment rows will have StudentID = 1.
-StudentID is a *foreign key* in the Enrollment table.
+Related Enrollment rows will have `StudentID` = 1. `StudentID` is a *foreign key* in the Enrollment table.

 The `Enrollments` property is defined as `ICollection<Enrollment>` because there may be multiple related Enrollment entities.
-You can use other collection types, such as `List<Enrollment>` or `HashSet<Enrollment>`.
+Other collection types can be used, such as `List<Enrollment>` or `HashSet<Enrollment>`.
 When `ICollection<Enrollment>` is used, EF Core creates a `HashSet<Enrollment>` collection by default.

 ## The Enrollment entity